shreyaadak/Web-Development/README.md

 #  Web Development

-Greetings!
  I am Shreya Adak, a dedicated and passionate web developer with a profound commitment to creating exceptional digital experiences.
 My journey in the realm of web development has been marked by a wide array of hands-on projects, showcasing my expertise and unwavering enthusiasm.

 ## Technical Proficiency